renatojen/classipy/README.md

 # Classipy

 Classipy is a python + flask speech to text image recognizer web app.
 This application uses IBM Watson Visual Recognition service to identify the contents of an image.
 The results are displayed and spoken to the user, using IBM Watson Text to Speech service.
-Classipy also stores and displays the image and the image results identified by the application, using ElephantSQL cloud database service.
+Classipy displays the image and the image results identified by the application.
+The image data is stored in a database using ElephantSQL cloud database service.

 You can see a live version of Classipy here: https://classipy.mybluemix.net/